Cryoglobulinemia: Diagnosis

+Cold induced precipitates on serum testing, hypergammaglobulinemia (with a monoclonal spike on serum protein electrophoresis in Type 1 disease with monoclonal immunoglobulins or the monoclonal component of type 2 disease), compliment consumption (low C4 and CH50 levels) in types 2 and 3 disease and rheumatoid factor activity (in types 2 or 3 disease) along with clinical signs and symptoms suggest a diagnosis of cryoglobulinemia.

-Cryoglobulinemia and cryoglobulinemic disease must be distinguished from cryofibrinogenemia or cryofibrinogenemic disease, conditions which involve the cold-induced intravascular deposition of circulating native fibrinogens.
+Cryoglobulinemia and cryoglobulinemic disease must be distinguished from cryofibrinogenemia or cryofibrinogenemic disease, conditions that involve the cold-induced intravascular deposition of circulating native fibrinogens.
 These molecules precipitate at lower temperatures (e.g., 4 °C).
 Since cryofibrinogens are present in plasma but greatly depleted in serum, precipitation tests for them are positive in plasma but negative in serum.
 Cryofibrinogenemia is occasionally found in cases of cryoglobulinemic disease.
 Cryoglobulinemic disease must also be distinguished from frostbite as well as numerous other conditions that have a clinical (particularly cutaneous) presentation similar to cryoglobulinemic disease but are not exacerbated by cold temperature, e.g., dysfibrinogenemia and dysfibrinogenemic disease (conditions involving the intravascular deposition of genetically abnormal circulating fibrinogens), purpura fulminans, cholesterol emboli, warfarin necrosis, ecthyma gangrenosum, and various hypercoagulable states.

 Rheumatoid factor is a sensitive test for cryoglobulinemia.
 The precipitated cryoglobulins are examined by immunoelectrophoresis and immunofixation to detect and quantify the presence of monoclonal IgG, IgM, IgA, κ light chain, or λ light chain immunoglobins.
-Other routine tests include measuring blood levels of rheumatoid factor activity, complement C4, other complement components, and hepatitic C antigen.
-Biopsies of skin lesions and, where indicated, kidney or other tissues can help in determining the nature of the vascular disease (immunoglobulin deposition, cryoglobulinemic vasculitis, or, in cases showing the presence of cryfibrinogenemia, fibrinogen deposition.
-In all events, further studies to determine the presence of hematological, infections, and autoimmune disorders are conducted on the basis of these findings as well as each cases clinical findings.
+Other routine tests include measuring blood levels of rheumatoid factor activity, complement C4, other complement components, and hepatitis C antigen.
+Biopsies of skin lesions and, where indicated, kidney or other tissues can help in determining the nature of the vascular disease (immunoglobulin deposition, cryoglobulinemic vasculitis, or, in cases showing the presence of cryofibrinogenemia, fibrinogen deposition).
+In all events, further studies to determine the presence of hematological, infections, and autoimmune disorders are conducted on the basis of these findings as well as each case's clinical findings.

+Biopsy of tissues in type 2 or 3 (mixed) disease usually shows a lymphocytic infiltrate of small blood vessels with no polymorphonuclear leukocytes, macrophages, or blood vessel wall destruction, distinguishing it from other causes of vasculitis.

 Treatment

-All patients with symptomatic cryoglobulinemia are advised to avoid, or protect their extremities, from exposure to cold temperatures.
-Refrigerators, freezers, and air-conditioning represent dangers of such exposure.
+All patients with symptomatic cryoglobulinemia are advised to protect their extremities from exposure to cold temperatures, especially refrigerators, freezers, and air-conditioning.
+Such exposure can be very dangerous.